 Welfare to Work

-During the difficult recessionary period , our work here in SWWFRC increased its focus on supporting people in this community who have recently become unemployed or been made redundant.
+Our work here in SWWFRC focuses on supporting people in this community who have recently become unemployed or been made redundant.
 We are constantly reorganizing the delivery of our community education courses in order to address the needs of those with low or no qualifications, aiming to support low skill workers to consider retraining and encourage people to improve their reading, writing, spelling and maths skills so they can diversify in work if necessary.

 Internet Access is now free for jobseekers and you can also browse the job sections of the local papers on our employment Notice Board and access the most up to date welfare and employment information in the Centre.